D-Tsonev/project-3-client/README.md

 }

 ```

-We created recipe generator(finder), looping through array of inventory items(ingredients) and returning recipe suggestion if the user have all ingreadincs needed in his inventory.
+We created a recipe generator(finder), looping through an array of inventory items(ingredients) and returning recipe suggestions if the user has all ingredients needed in his inventory

 ```js